CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .hsa_localsize SIZE

 This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
-Defines initial local memory size used by kernel in kernel HSA configuration.
+Define initial local memory size used by kernel in kernel HSA configuration.

 ### .hsa_pgmrsrc1